imp1sh/gosix.net/database/websites/isp/www.freenet.de.md

 > The results shown here are accumulated by automation.
 If you think the data shown is wrong, please contact the administrators.
 > Do not edit this page manually, it will get overwritten.
 {.is-info}

+Freenet.de is a major German internet service provider.
+It offers a range of services including DSL internet access, mobile internet, email, digital television, and video-on-demand.
+Additionally, it offers news and entertainment content on its web portal.

 |   |   |